henry-spanka/homebridge-freeathome/README.md

 This feature is NOT available in the web backend!

-You should activate SSH (TLS) support as well in Settings > Service in the App or backend.

 User/Password will be the same as for the Cloud API, the user "installer" seems to be the most reliable.

 In your config.json you need to set `"isLocalAPI": true,`